The Seton Cove offers four weekly, and one monthly, no-cost meditation and prayer groups.

-Will Fiorello, MA & Daniel Hope, MA
+Facilitator: Daniel Hope, MA

 The above groups meet in the Meditation Room at Seton Cove, unless otherwise noted above.
-Our Meditation Room is located in the small building behind our main building.
+You can locate our Meditation Room in the small building behind the main Seton Cove building.
 This is easily accessible by passing through the gate by our main building front door and following the sidewalk around to the back building.